How is lupus diagnosed?

 A positive test for these autoantibodies may mean an increased risk of miscarriage and developing blood clots.

 Complement refers to a set of proteins in the blood that protect us from infections.
 Complement levels go down when lupus is more active.

 - Erythrocyte sedimentation rate (ESR) test

 This test assesses inflammation by measuring how quickly the blood cells settle at the bottom of a test tube.
 The ESR is often raised in lupus.

 These include blood and urine tests, which are carried out regularly so any problems caused by lupus itself or by drug treatment can be recognised and dealt with quickly.
 A simple urine test can show if there's protein or blood in the urine.
 This test can help doctors recognise a problem in the kidneys at a very early stage.
 Further tests, such as kidney filtration tests, may be carried out if necessary.
 Those with kidney test abnormalities may be asked to have a biopsy which is the most accurate way of finding out how inflamed and damaged the kidneys are.

 - Blood cell counts

-A urine test can show if there’s protein or blood in your urine.
+A urine test can show if there's protein or blood in the urine.
 This can help doctors to recognise a problem in your kidneys at a very early stage.
 You may need further tests, such as kidney filtration tests.